-Schedule a free, confidential conversation with Dr. Daniel A. Danyo today – either in person or online.
+Schedule a confidential conversation with Dr. Daniel A. Danyo today – either in person or online.
 He’ll evaluate your hair loss, discuss your options in detail, and help you get started on the path toward thicker, fuller natural hair.

 Dr. Daniel A. Danyo is the founder and medical director of North Atlanta Hair Restoration, specializing in treating hair loss in both men and women.
 He is one of only 300 people in the world certified by the American Board of Hair Restoration Surgery.

 He is a member of the American Board of Hair Restoration Surgery, International Alliance of Hair Restoration Surgeons, American Hair Loss Association, and The International Society of Hair Restoration Surgery.